Updated June 2026

 What changed on January 1, 2026

 CIRO, the Canadian Investment Regulatory Organization, was formed in 2023 through the merger of IIROC and the MFDA.
-Part of its mandate was to modernize the proficiency framework for investment industry professionals.
+Part of its mandate was to modernize the proficiency framework for investment-industry professionals.
 The result is a role-specific model: instead of one generalist exam, candidates now write the exams relevant to the registration category they are pursuing.

-The core logic behind the change was alignment: the old CSC tested a wide range of general knowledge, much of it irrelevant to a given registrant's actual role.
+The core logic behind the change was alignment.
+The old CSC tested a wide range of general knowledge, much of it irrelevant to a given registrant's actual role.
 The new model ties each exam directly to a job function, which means what you study is what you will actually do.

 Coverage